One Law to Rule Them All: The Iron Law of Software Performance

 In the context of software, we can slightly tweak the law to the following form:

 Here, we’ve replaced CPI (cycles per instruction) with IPC (instructions per cycle).
-Although they’re mathematical inverses, IPC is more intuitive for software engineers: for example, modern x86 processors can retire up to 4 instructions per cycle, so IPC gives a clearer sense of how close we are to peak throughput.
+Although they’re mathematical inverses, IPC is more intuitive for software engineers: for example, modern x86 processors can retire up to 4 instructions per cycle, so IPC gives a clearer sense of how close we are to the peak throughput.

 We’ve also relaxed the equality to a proportionality.
 When optimizing software, we’re not looking for exact numbers, rather we’re reasoning about trade-offs.

-So what role do these three terms play in software performance?
+So, what role do these three terms play in software performance?

 Increasing IPC means the CPU can retire more instructions per cycle, reducing total execution time.